Klaim/stdcxx-privext/proposal/draft.md

 Several people have suggested that perhaps PEMs should always have internal linkage by default, requiring an extra keyword for external linkage.
 We could use the `extern` keyword to denote external linkage.
 This would also allow the `static` keyword to freely move before and after the `private` keyword.
-We also avoid the need to anonymous namespaces.
+We also avoid the need for anonymous namespaces.

 The syntax for this idea might look like the following: